• Skip to primary navigation

 Step 7

-Mix sugar and soy sauce in a bowl.
-Add the burdock strips and carrot strips to the bowl and toss them together.
+Put the gobo and carrot in a bowl and toss them with sugar and soy sauce.
 Allow the mixture to cool down for about 5 minutes.

 gobo-salad_8